-Holocaust Museum Houston Moral Courage Award Dinner
+Holocaust Museum Houston’s Lyndon Baines Johnson 2020 Moral Courage Award Virtual Event.

-Holocaust Museum Houston seeks to build a more humane society by promoting responsible individual behavior, cultivating civility and pursuing social justice.
+Holocaust Museum Houston seeks to build a more humane society by promoting responsible individual behavior, cultivating civility, and pursuing social justice.
 Part of this is rewarding those who work to make the world a better place and who fight injustices in society.
 One example of this are the acts of a young Congressman back in 1938, Lyndon Baines Johnson, who stretched the limits of his authority and risked his personal dreams to provide American sanctuary for threatened European Jews.
 It is because of these acts of moral courage that the Museum proudly named the Lyndon Baines Johnson Moral Courage Award in his honor.

-Live Event Production:
+Virtual Event Production:

 During the 2020 Coronavirus pandemic, VISION helped Holocaust Museum Houston convert their in-person program to a virtual program—making it one of the earliest virtual charity events of the 2020 pandemic.

 Holocaust Museum Houston’s 2020 Lyndon Baines Johnson Moral Courage Award was a huge success with a fundraising goal of $1.2 million dollars to support the Museum’s ongoing educational programs that promote awareness of the dangers of hatred, prejudice, and apathy.

 VISION is delighted to be a part of making this virtual event a success and helping the Museum honor the late Brigadier General Felix L. Sparks—ensuring that his moral courage lives ON.